-In April of this year, I saw the “art movie” Florence and the Uffizi Gallery at the cinema.
+In April of 2016, I saw the “art movie” Florence and the Uffizi Gallery at the cinema.
 It featured the actor Simon Merrells as Lorenzo “Il Magnifico” de’ Medici and discussed the highlights of Florentine Renaissance art.
 The movie dedicated quite a few minutes to the Palazzo Medici Riccardi, the home and headquarters of the de’ Medici family for about a hundred years.
-The focus was especially on the small chapel inside the Palazzo, the Cappella dei Magi, and the wonderful frescoes by Benozzo Gozzoli (ca. 1421-1497) on the chapel’s walls.
+The focus was especially on the small chapel inside the Palazzo, the Cappella dei Magi, and the wonderful frescoes by Benozzo Gozzoli (ca. 1421-1497) on the walls of the chapel.
 The movie was excellent and really made me want to visit the Palazzo Medici Riccardi, which I had skipped on my previous trip to Florence.
-So when I was in the city again in June of this year, the Palazzo Medici Riccardi was high on my list.
+So when I was in the city again in June of 2016, the Palazzo Medici Riccardi was high on my list.
 My second visit was in April of 2023.

 The Palazzo was commissioned by Cosimo de’ Medici, also known as Cosimo the Elder (1389-1464).
 Cosimo first rejected a design by the famous architect Filippo Brunelleschi, the man who had created the dome of Florence’s cathedral.
 The reason: he considered it too extravagant and did not want to flaunt his family’s wealth.
 Cosimo wanted a palazzo that was simple on the outside.
 Extravagance was alright, as long as the people in the streets could not see it.
 According to historian Franco Cesati:

 “The design was so grandiose that, were it carried out, the Florentine aristocracy would take it as a sign of intolerable arrogance.
 The commoners, for their part, would interpret it as a resounding slap in the face of widespread poverty.”